-Many people are surprised to learn that researchers have discovered a single treatment that improves memory, increases people's ability to concentrate, strengthens the immune system, and decreases people's risk of being killed in accidents.
-Sound to be good to be true?
+Many people are surprised to learn that researchers have discovered a single treatment that improves memory, increases people's ability to concentrate, strengthens the immune system and decreases people's risk of being killed in accidents.
+Sound too be good to be true?
 It gets even better.
-The treatment is completely free, even for people who have no health insurance.
-It also has no side effects.
+The treatment is completely free and has no side effects.
 Finally, most people consider the treatment highly enjoyable.
 Would you try it?

 You probably should.
 For most people, this treatment would consist of getting an extra 60-90 minutes of sleep each night.
 Both psychologists and psychiatrists have been arguing for years that one of the most significant and overlooked public health problems in the U.S. is that many American adults are chronically sleep deprived.
-That is, very few Americans regularly obtain the 8 or more hours of sleep that almost all adults need each night.
-The consequences of this chronic sleep deprivation can truly be disastrous.
+That is, very few Americans regularly obtain the eight or more hours of sleep that almost all adults need each night.
+The consequences of this chronic sleep deprivation can be disastrous.
 Laboratory experiments on the effects of sleep deprivation have shown that failing to get enough sleep dramatically impairs memory and concentration while increasing levels of stress hormones and disrupting the body's normal metabolism.
-Research outside the laboratory further suggests that long term sleep deprivation leads to greater susceptibility to motor vehicle accidents and may even lead to premature aging.
+Research outside the laboratory further suggests that long-term sleep deprivation puts people at greater risk of motor vehicle accidents and disease.

-This is important because research shows that many people are carrying a heavy "sleep debt" that they have built up from weeks, months, or even years of inadequate sleep.
+This is important because research shows that many people are carrying a heavy "sleep debt" that they have built up from weeks, months or even years of inadequate sleep.
 In experiments on sleep debt, researchers pay healthy volunteers to stay in bed for at least 14 hours a day for a week or more.
-Most people given this opportunity sleep about 12 hours a day for several days, sometimes longer — and then they settle into sleeping 7-9 hours per night.
-As William Dement (1999) put it, "this means…that millions of us are living a less than optimal life and performing at a less than optimal level, impaired by an amount of sleep debt that we're not even aware we carry."
+Most people, given this opportunity, sleep about 12 hours a day for several days, sometimes longer — and then they settle into sleeping seven to nine hours per night.
+As sleep researcher William Dement, PhD, put it, "this means…that millions of us are living a less than optimal life and performing at a less than optimal level, impaired by an amount of sleep debt that we're not even aware we carry."

 Many people argue that they get by just fine on very little sleep.
-However, research shows that only a tiny fraction of people can truly function well on less than 8 hours sleep per night.
-Dinges estimates that, over the long haul, perhaps 1 person in a thousand can function effectively on six or fewer hours of sleep per night.
+However, research shows that only a tiny fraction of people can function well on fewer than eight hours of sleep each night.
+Dinges estimates that, over the long haul, perhaps one person in a thousand can function effectively on six or fewer hours of sleep per night.
 Many people who operate on chronic sleep debts end up napping during the day or fighting through long periods of sleepiness in the afternoon.
-Moreover, people who chronically fail to get enough sleep may actually be cutting their lives short.
-A lack of sleep taxes the immune system, and may even lead to disease and premature aging.
-To make all of this worse, most people who are sleep deprived do not even realize it.
-If you get sleepy during long meetings or long drives, chances are you are chronically sleep deprived.
+Worse, most people who are sleep deprived do not even realize it.
+If you get sleepy during long meetings or long drives, chances are you are sleep deprived.